fwang2/pcircle/README.md

 `xattr` dependency requires `cffi`, which depends on `libffi`, which is notoriously difficult to install right.

-### On Mac, you might have to manually do:
+- On Mac, you might have to manually do:

         brew install pkg-config libffi
         PKG_CONFIG_PATH=/usr/local/opt/libffi/lib/pkgconfig pip install cffi

-### On Redhat:
+- On Redhat:

         sudo yum install openmpi-devel
         sudo yum install libffi-devel

-Then, the rest of setup is pretty much Python standard:
+- Then, the rest of setup is pretty much Python standard:

         python setup.py install

+## Scalability and Performance

+There has no detailed study on performance, CPU and memory usage yet.
+It varies based on number of files, size distribution, the transfer cluster size etc. It also depends on how well striped of the source file, and if the bandwidth if balanced between source and destination.

+The scaling limits most likely come from one of the worst case scenario: tens or hundreds of millions small files.
+In this case, we have no choice by to treat each file as a single chunk.

 ## Help